DennisMorenoMax/cs540-project/README.md

 https://youtu.be/VuFDGv50hnQ

-Or you can take a look at the Computational Statistics.pdf file where I explained in more detail the use of the Statistics tool on QGIS.
+Or you can take a look at the Computational Statistics.pdf file where I explained in more detail about the use of the Statistics tool on QGIS.